 Once butter chicken is defrosted it can be reheated using either a microwave or stovetop method.
 When reheating butter chicken in the microwave, cook on high for 2-3 minutes stirring halfway through; when using a stovetop reheat over medium heat stirring regularly until heated through thoroughly.

-If you’ve made butter chicken before, you might have already realized that this recipe makes some simple substitutions already.
+If you’ve made butter chicken before, you might have already realized that this recipe is already using some simple substitutions.
+It’s not a typical Indian recipe.

 Instead of the typical yogurt marinade, we use heavy cream to add the creaminess.
 The problem with using yogurt is that you’d have to add it to the chicken beforehand and yogurt does not pressurize well.
 It would turn clumpy and weird.
 But if you wanted to, you could substitute the cream in the end for plain Greek yogurt.